The-Forbidden-Trove/tft-data-prices/README.md

 # TFT Data Prices

-These are path of exile pricing data crunched from our server and generate outputs to TFT pricing channels.
+These are Path of Exile pricing data crunched from our Discord Server and generate outputs to TFT pricing channels.
 Most of the data are only available exclusively from TFT such as
-- harvest craft
+- harvest crafts
-- service craft
+- services (betrayal benchcrafts, temple benchcrafts)
 - heist contracts
-- other prices in **bulk**
+- other prices in **BULK**
 - etc